Wondering how to avoid foam in protein shake?

 How to avoid foam in protein shake.

 Protein powder has a tendency to foam when hydrated and mixed, which some people do not like.
-Here are 3 factors that affect the formation of foam in protein shakes.
+Although the type of protein can affect the amount of foam (whey protein tends to foam more than other types of protein, for instance), foaming largely depends on 3 factors: air, heat, and stabilizers.

 Mixing adds air to the protein, which causes it to denature (change shape).
 The water-loving parts of the protein stay in the water, and the water-fearing parts stick out in the air.
 These rearranged proteins then bond with each other, creating a network that traps air bubbles and holds them in place.
 The result is foam.